 Personal accident insurance

 Personal accident insurance is a contract between an insurance company and the person insured.
-The former agrees to compensate the latter or his or her family financially in the event of death or disability caused directly and solely by accident.
+The former agrees to compensate the latter or their family financially in the event of death or disability caused directly and solely by accident.
 If an accident results in an injury that necessitates immediate care, the policy will pay the costs.

 Pre-existing diseases: After a specific waiting period, you will be covered for any pre-existing sickness.

-Reimbursement of claims: Hospitalization expenses incurred as a result of a medical condition are reimbursed on raising a claim with the insurer.
+Reimbursement of claims: Hospitalisation expenses incurred as a result of a medical condition are reimbursed on raising a claim with the insurer.